folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 The following are all the Orders permissions:

 *   **Orders: Assign acquisition units to new order.** This permission allows the user to assign acquisition units to orders when creating a new order.
-*   **Orders: Create order lines.** This permission allows the user to create new order lines.
-With this permission, the user can also view and edit existing order lines.
-Additionally, they can view order settings.
+*   **Orders: Can create new Orders and Order lines.** This permission allows the user to create new orders and order lines.
-*   **Orders: Create orders.** This permission allows the user to create new orders.
-With this permission, the user can also view and edit existing orders.
-Additionally, they can view order settings.
-*   **Orders: Delete order lines.** This permission allows the user to delete order lines.
-With this permission, the user can also view and edit existing order lines.
-Additionally, they can view order settings.
+ *   **Orders: Can delete Orders and Order lines.** This permission allows the user to delete orders and order lines.
-*   **Orders: Edit order lines.** This permission allows the user to view and edit order lines.
-Additionally, they can view order settings.
+*   **Orders: Can edit Orders and Order lines.** This permission allows the user to view and edit orders and order lines.
-*   **Orders: Edit orders.** This permission allows the user to view and edit orders.
-Additionally, they can view order settings.
 *   **Orders: Export search results.** This permission allows the user to export search results in .csv format.
 *   **Orders: Manage acquisition units.** This permission allows the user to change the assignment of acquisition units for an order or order line.
 *   **Orders: Remove orders.** This permission allows the user to delete orders.
-With this permission, the user can also view and edit existing orders.
-Additionally, they can view order settings.
 *   **Orders: Reopen purchase orders.** This permission allows the user to reopen an order.
 *   **Orders: Show all hidden fields.** This permission allows the user to view all fields on a purchase order that were hidden by creation from an order template.
 *   **Orders: Unopen purchase orders.** This permission allows the user to unopen an order.
 *   **Orders: Update encumbrances.** This permission allows the user to update encumbrances for an open order.
-*   **Orders: View order lines.** This permission allows the user to search for and view order lines.
-Additionally, they can view order settings.
+*   **Orders: Can view Orders and Order lines.** This permission allows the user to search for and view orders and order lines.
-*   **Orders: View orders.** This permission allows the user to search for and view orders.
-Additionally, they can view order settings.

 ## Keyboard shortcuts